Mast cell: Mast cell activation disorders

 Mast cell activation disorders (MCAD) are a spectrum of immune disorders that are unrelated to pathogenic infection and involve similar symptoms that arise from secreted mast cell intermediates, but differ slightly in their pathophysiology, treatment approach, and distinguishing symptoms.
-The classification of mast cell activation disorders was laid out in 2010.
+The classification of mast cell disorders is complex and has been repeatedly modified.
+The World Health Organization (WHO) classification of 2016 was updated in the WHO 5th Edition Classification of Haematolymphoid Tumours of 2022 and the International Consensus Classification (ICC) schema of 2022, which differ somewhat in their classification of subcategories of systemic mastocytosis.
+The incidence and prevalence of MCAD's subcategories of mastocytosis and MCAS have not yet been established through epidemiological studies.